What is intellectual property?

 Your five year old daughter has copyright in the drawings she brings home from school, but your employer has copyright in the web page you create in the course of your employment.
 Because copyright exists everywhere around us constantly, it is both difficult to protect and easy to breach inadvertently.
 Hints for the conduct of your business:

-If you want to save money by avoiding "reinventing the wheel", then find a source of satisfactory copyright material that is available for sale or license.
-For example, the Internet provides a vast quantity of pictures and graphical representations, which are available for use at a very modest price.
+- If you want to save money by avoiding reinventing the wheel, then find a source of satisfactory copyright material that is available for sale or license.
+For example, the Internet provides a vast quantity of pictures and graphical representations that are available for use at a very modest price.